Kwangkee/FL/FL@Meta.md

 ***
 ## Reconciling Security and Communication Efficiency in Federated Learning
 Reconciling Security and Communication Efficiency in Federated Learning, https://arxiv.org/abs/2207.12779
+Code available at github.com/facebookresearch/SecureFLCompression.

 ## Where to Begin?
 Exploring the Impact of Pre-Training and Initialization in Federated Learning
 Where to Begin?
 Exploring the Impact of Pre-Training and Initialization in Federated Learning, (https://arxiv.org/abs/2206.15387)